 In an era of increased competition from large banks as well as non-bank entities, what can community-based institutions do to most effectively rise to the challenge?
 When surveyed, 92% of respondents said that increased competition was an important factor in gaining and retaining core deposits.
 As to where that competition is coming from, the responses were similar when considering both transactional and non-transactional deposits.

 When developing your strategy, it is important to reflect on whether your own institution relies more heavily on transactional or non-transactional accounts.
 As you can see from the table below, smaller institutions tend to rely more on transactional accounts.

-Here are four strategies to consider as you enter 2020:
+Here are four strategies to consider for increasing bank core deposits:

 Cross-selling with other services can help to solidify your core client base.
 With this strategy, both your key branch personnel and your lenders become the focal point of selling other banking services.
 Perhaps there is no better example than the cross-sale of lending and treasury management.
 By deploying a joint calling strategy within your team, you can impact market share while also growing the knowledge base.
 A recent study by the AITE Group investigated this subject:

 With spreads having been so low for so long and a rising fed funds rate, senior management teams and their senior line managers are responding with an almost single-minded pursuit of deposits, supported by three goals: